What is Soundstage? That’s a great question. Before we get into it, grab a snack, sit back and relax because…

 Have you ever been listening to music on headphones while doing something, only to freeze and immediately take them off to make sure the sound wasn’t coming from the outside?

-Some people will claim that it’s your mind compensating for lack of surround sound speakers and therefore having a skewed perception of the music.
-That in itself is pretty mind blowing when you really think about it.
+Some people will claim that it’s your mind compensating for the lack of surround sound speakers and therefore having a skewed perception of the music.
+That in itself is pretty mind-blowing when you really think about it.

 The Samson SR850.
-This is a great entry level headphone that does fantastic for Gaming and is definitely one of the best even despite it’s meager price tag.
-I experienced some of the best “out of my head” types feelings with this one, to the point of my heart dropping into my stomach a few times.
+This is a great entry-level headphone that does fantastic for Gaming and is definitely one of the best even despite its meager price tag.
+I experienced some of the best “out of my head” types of feelings with this one, to the point of my heart dropping into my stomach a few times.
 The Soundstage was so good at one point that I thought there was a ruckus going on outside.
 “Could you describe the Ruckus sir?”
 “Sit down Johnson.”
-“Thank you sir.”
+“Thank you, sir.”
 Lol.
 It was so realistic that I ripped the headphones off in a panic, thinking that something monumental was happening outside my apartment (like the zombie apocalypse or something).
 It was really intense and even downright frightening!
 Learn more:Samson SR850 Review!

 The Sennheiser HD598.
 This is also one of my top options for Gaming, with similar effects as the 850.
-I really like this headphone as a great all around investment and something that works well with nearly anything you throw at it.
+I really like these headphones as a great all-around investment and something that works well with nearly anything you throw at it.
 Learn more:Sennheiser HD 598 Review!

-One thing is for certain, there are many people who have experienced the phenomena of taking off their headphones to make sure the sound wasn’t coming from inside their home.
+One thing is for certain, there are many people who have experienced the phenomenon of taking off their headphones to make sure the sound wasn’t coming from inside their home.